johnbmiller/netflix-streaming-titles/README.md

 netflix-streaming-titles
 ========================

-I wrote this as a way to see what new movies Netflix was streaming.
-Passes parameters to Netflix API to show what new titles have been added to streaming selection during a certain period.
+A PHP test to display the latest streaming movies on Netflix.
+Passes parameters to Netflix API to return a list of new titles added to streaming selection during a select period.

-Sadly Netflix disabled their APIs shortly after I wrote this.
+Netflix disabled their APIs shortly after this was written.